feliciahmq/full-stack-open/README.md

 Implementing user administration & token authentication in backend.

-Creating unit and integration testings with Jest and Vitest.
+Creating unit and integration testings with Jest and Vitest for both frontend and backend, end to end testing with Playwright.